 - The description of five new species from Bermuda represents a significant addition for the region and suggests a biodiversity hotspot for the genus in this area.

-6. Lenka Neal, Sergio Taboada, Lucy C. Woodall (2018) Slope-shelf faunal link and unreported diversity off Nova Scotia: Evidence from polychaete data, Deep-Sea Research Part I: Oceanographic Research, 1-13
+Neal, L., Taboada, S. and Woodall, L.C., 2018.
+Slope-shelf faunal link and unreported diversity off Nova Scotia: Evidence from polychaete data.
+Deep Sea Research Part I: Oceanographic Research Papers, 138, pp.72-84.

 - Emerald Basin polychaeta fauna sampled at depths of 180 m is deep-sea in character based on analysis of polychaete genera.